NATIONAL BALLROOM DANCE WEEK ™

 Download the “NBDW™ information on this page and share with chapter members, other dance clubs, studios, instructors, in short – everyone who may have an interest in ballroom dancing.

 To find events scheduled for NBDW in your area, check our list of chapters.
 Many chapters provide a direct link to their own websites where events are listed or have an email contact to allow you to send an inquiry directly to them.

 If there is a chapter listed but no direct contact link, call our Central Office (800-447-9047) for the name and phone number of the local chapter contact.

 Plan early!
-The NBDW™ date for the next year is:
+The NBDW™ date for this year is: